 Nnamdi Oranye is the founder of the Disrupting Africa network, and a noted FinTech author.
 He is passionate about the power of technology and innovation to change the lives of Africans.
 He is the author of two books on African innovation: Disrupting Africa: The Rise and Rise of African Innovation, and Taking On Silicon Valley: How Africa’s Innovators will Change its Future.
 Both books show how African technology and digital payments can propel Africa as a technology powerhouse on the global stage.
 He has been named as one of the ‘100 most influential names in Africa’s telecoms, media and ICT industry’ by the AfricaCom100 Research Board.

 Gerhard van Deventer

 Gerhard van Deventer is a former programmer and Information Technology (IT) Auditor.
-He joined the South African Reserve Bank (SARB) in 2013 as an IT Risk Analyst in the then joined the Bank Supervision Department.
+He joined the South African Reserve Bank (SARB) in 2013 as an IT Risk Analyst in the Bank Supervision Department.
 He has completed degrees in financial and IT management, strategic foresight and, most recently, an MBA.
 Gerhard is part of the SARB’s Fintech Unit where his responsibility is to think about innovation facilitation and how the SARB collaborates with others in financial services innovation.